coder/coder/examples/web-server/nginx/README.md

 > This example assumes Coder is running locally on `127.0.0.1:3000` for the subdomain `YOUR_SUBDOMAIN` e.g. `coder.example.com`.

-- Create NGINX configuration for this app : `sudo touch /etc/nginx/sites-available/YOUR_SUBDOMAIN`
+- Create NGINX configuration for this app: `sudo touch /etc/nginx/sites-available/YOUR_SUBDOMAIN`

 - Activate this file : `sudo ln -s /etc/nginx/sites-available/YOUR_SUBDOMAIN /etc/nginx/sites-enabled/YOUR_SUBDOMAIN`